kcf-jackson/sketch-website/docs/about.md

 This project is funded by the [R consortium](https://www.r-consortium.org/).

-## Todo
+## Ongoing investigations

-dataframe
+- creating UIs for live spatial analysis using the scriptable web environment of **sketch**
-support transpiling to WASM via AssemblyScript
+- transpiling to WASM via AssemblyScript